Jacob Magnus Sprengtporten: Later life

-King Gustav handsomely rewarded Sprengtporten for his support, most notably by promoting him to the rank of lieutenant-general and giving him command of the Life Guard Dragoons regiment in which he had begun his military career thirty years earlier.
-However, Sprengtporten was embarrassed by his failure to arrive in time to assist with the coup in Stockholm, and he became deeply insecure about the matter, and also jealous of the king for taking the role of heroic revolutionary leader which he had hoped to fulfil himself.
+King Gustav handsomely rewarded Sprengtporten for his support, most notably by promoting him to the rank of lieutenant-general and giving him command of the Life Guards regiment in which he had begun his military career thirty years earlier.
+However, Sprengtporten was embarrassed by his failure to arrive in time to assist with the coup in Stockholm, and he became deeply insecure about the matter, and also jealous of the king for taking the role of heroic revolutionary leader which he had hoped to fulfill himself.
 When the Italian priest and writer Domenico Michelessi published an account of the coup in 1773, Sprengtporten was so incensed by the fact that he wasn't given a prominent role in the narrative that he sought Michelessi out and struck him with a cane.
 Michelessi protested that his book had been endorsed by the king, whereupon Sprengtporten demanded a formal inquiry to vindicate his complaints, and even threatened to resign from the army if this was not arranged.
 He was talked down on this occasion, but his self-destructive tendencies only grew worse over the following months.
-He again threatened to resign over the winter of 1773–4, after the king only partially accepted his recommendations concerning the defence of Finland against a possible Russian invasion, and finally went through with the threat in spring 1774 after failing to get his way over a trivial issue relating to a brawl between soldiers from different regiments.
+He again threatened to resign over the winter of 1773–4, after the king only partially accepted his recommendations concerning the defence of Finland against a possible Russian invasion, and finally went through with the threat in the spring of 1774 after failing to get his way over a trivial issue relating to a brawl between soldiers from different regiments.

 Sprengtporten received a generous pension of 30,000 riskdaler annually, and subsequently retired to a house in Djurgården.
 In retirement he remained a crotchety and cantankerous figure, but nevertheless received occasional visits from the king, who was genuinely grateful for his role in setting the Revolution of 1772 in motion.
 As a gesture of his continuing respect for Sprengtporten, Gustav made him a knight of the Order of the Seraphim in 1778.

 Toward the end of his life Sprengporten attempted to write a set of memoirs, but failed to complete them before his death in 1786.
 He never married, and left no known children.